dbc257/business-intelligence-app/README.md

 ## Getting-Started

-Feel free to fork it and tweak it to your likings.
-This is a basic quick build with many paths that are open to your exploration.
-Otherwise to try it out clone the repo to your local machine or download the zip.
+Feel free to fork the project and change it to your likings.
+Try it out by cloning the repo to your local machine or download the zip.

 ## Prerequisites